Exponential periods and o-minimality: Oriented real blow-up

+In the algebraic situation, we choose the $z_i$ and $s_j$ as regular parameters.
+The resulting maps are $C^\infty$ and $k_0$-semi-algebraic.
+Finitely many charts suffice, as each $\mathrm{OBl}_{D_i}(X_i)$ is covered by finitely many charts. \end{proof} \end{lemma}

-\begin{rem} In the future, it will often be the case that we start with a variety~$X$ that is not complete, and consider the oriented real blow-up of the boundary divisor~$X_\infty$ of a completion~$\bar X$ of~$X$.
+\begin{rem} In the future, it will often be the case that we start with a variety~$X$ that is not proper, and consider the oriented real blow-up of the boundary divisor~$X_\infty$ of a compactification~$\bar X$ of~$X$.
 In such a situation, we will write $B_{\bar X}(X)$ instead of $\OBl_{X_\infty}(\bar X)$. \end{rem}

 \begin{rem} It is not clear to us whether $\OBl_D(X)$ is affine as semi-algebraic $C^1$-manifold with corners.
 In other words, does there exist a semi-algebraic $C^1$-embedding of $\OBl_D(X)$ into~$\R^n$?
 Compare with \cref{affine-semialg-spaces}. \end{rem}